 The world of couponing can be crazy overwhelming with confusing lingo, coupon policies and restrictions.

 While it is possible to pay next to nothing (and often literally nothing) at grocery stores, drug stores and online, you’ll need time to cultivate that expert coupon know-how.

 To help get you started, KCL has an amazing free beginner’s guide.

 The simple step-by-step guide breaks down different aspects of couponing and teaches you how to get organized and avoid mistakes.
 Anytime someone asks for my best couponing tips, I send them straight here.

 3. See Only Deals You Care About

-It takes a ton of time to scour every store’s sale ads and match them up with the coupons you’ve got on hand.
+It takes a ton of time to scour every store’s sale ads and match them with the coupons you’ve got on hand.
 Fortunately, KCL does all that work for you.
-Each week, they’ll post what’s on sale at each store and which coupons will score you the best deals.
-If a coupon expires mid-week, they’ll let you know to take advantage of that deal before then.
+Each week, the site shows what’s on sale at each store and which coupons will score you the best deals.
+If a coupon expires mid-week, it’ll let you know to take advantage of the deal before then.

 Saving money isn’t just about coupons.
 KCL also posts promotions, discounts and limited time offers from online retailers.
 I’ve scored great discounts that I wouldn’t have known about otherwise if I hadn’t seen them on the blog.